zehfernandes/jquery.fullContent/README.md

 ## The Map Positon

-This paramter you config the position who want your stage.
+This parameter you can config the position which want your stage.
 V - vertical position
 H - horizontal position

 For example
 ```
 v1h1 | v1h2
 v2h1 | v2h2